Abdul-Moiz-Sarwar/Bubble-Sheet-Checker/readme.md

 2. Divide the image into a grid of 10x4 (10 rows and 4 columns).
 3. Calculate the black-to-white pixel ratio for each cell and analyze the results.
 4. Identify and validate choices based on detected pixel patterns in the grid.
+5. Optionally allows users to upload a custom image for processing and analysis.

-The project is designed for tasks such as detecting marked answers on grids, with added functionality for error detection and choice validation.
+The project is designed for tasks such as detecting marked answers on grids, with added functionality for error detection, choice validation, and an interactive user interface.

+---

 ## Features
+- **Streamlit Interface**:
+  - Displays input images, binary images, and grid analysis images side by side.
+  - Includes an optional image uploader for processing custom images.
-- Convert images to binary with a custom thresholding algorithm.
+- **Binary Conversion**: Convert images to binary with a custom thresholding algorithm.
+- **Grid Analysis**:
-- Analyze images by dividing them into a grid.
+  - Divide the image into a grid.
   - Calculate pixel ratios and determine marked cells.
+  - Overlay detected markings on the grid.
-- Output results for multiple-choice grids, including errors or identified choices.
+- **Answer Validation**: Output results for multiple-choice grids, including errors or identified choices.
+- **Interactive Output**: View images and results directly in the browser.

 ---